 1/2 teaspoon pepper

 1 cup hot chicken stock or water

 2 slices of bacon (optional)

 Season the salmon with salt and pepper and then heat 1 tablespoon of the oil in a large ovenproof skillet over medium-high heat.
 Sear the salmon on each side for 3-4 minutes per side.
 Remove the salmon from the pan.

 Add the remaining oil to the pan and quickly stir the shallots, lemon zest and chile flakes into the skillet.
 Add the Brussels sprouts and kale and saute until tender, 5 to 6 minutes.
-Season with salt and pepper.
-Stir in the couscous, hot stock and cranberries.
+Stir in the couscous, hot stock, salt, pepper and cranberries.

 Place the salmon on top of the mixture and transfer to the oven.
 Bake for 8 minutes.
 Meanwhile, cook the bacon until crispy.